Journey into Disaster

 And who are the people, who make money immediately with Heger’s story?

 What very special Filipino mentality does Heger have to learn and accept painfully?
 Where do the Western and Asian philosophy of life and customs and tradition collide violently?

-How is the time in the police station, and what experiences does he do with the police officers there?
+How is the time in the police, and what experiences does he do with the police officers there?
 How do his family, the friends and work colleagues in Germany react to the mortifyingly story?
 What’s about his Philippine friends from the village by the sea?
-What happens to the five supposed victims?
+What happens to the supposed child victims?